-*Lake Country Family Fun was compensated for this trip to downtown Appleton as well as for attending numerous family attractions and restaurants.
+*Lake Country Family Fun was compensated for this trip to downtown Appleton in 2021 as well as for attending numerous family attractions and restaurants.
 All opinions are our own.

 We traded in our lake views for a view of the Fox River on our summer trip to downtown Appleton.
 I mean, if it’s water, it’s calming to our souls.
 Our favorite parts about the area is that while it’s a decent sized city (about 74,000), it still had some small town charm and SO much character.
 Plus, it’s a short ride from Lake Country, at just about an hour and a half north.
 So, there were no, “are we there yet?” questions coming from the back seat. 😁

 When you drive into downtown Appleton, you will be greeted by signs about music, art sculptures, and fun facts about Houdini.
 Did you know that Houdini (Ehrich Weiss) lived in Appleton for four years as a child, and always considered the city to be his hometown?
 We sure didn’t, but we learned all about him on the Fox Trot Trail and at the History Museum at the Castle.
 In fact, in the picture above, right in front of us, is Houdini Plaza, a beautiful city space with a water fountain.